Tile School: The Importance of a Dry Lay

 Making the Cut:

 A dry lay is a way to determine where cuts will be made in an install.
 This is especially true if you've chosen a specialty shape.
 You can see from the Ogee Drop bathroom where careful planning would have had to have taken place.
-From making sure the Ogee Drops met up at the corner to how the started the pattern at the top of the bathtub.
+From making sure the Ogee Drops met up at the corner to how they started the pattern at the top of the bathtub.

 Tile Shown: Ogee Drops in Crater Lake

 We rate our tiles from a low level of color variation (V1) to high (V4)--more on that here.
 Color variation can differ from batch to batch and between different firings.
-If you have a larger order, it's possible that you're order went through different firings, thus there could be color variation within your order.
+If you have a larger order, it's possible that your order went through different firings, thus there could be color variation within your order.
 A dry lay is a great way to make sure you're spreading out the variation for a clean, evenly blended installation, like the one below.

 Tile Shown: 2x6 Tiles in Sea Foam.